 The full automatic transcription of meetings is considered an AI-complete, as well as an ASR-complete, problem [3].
-It includes transcription, meta-data extraction, summarization, etc. Automatic speaker segmentation and clustering is one type of meta-information extraction.
-NIST started the "Who Spoke When" speaker diarization evaluation (the speaker segmentation and clustering task) on telephone conversations and Broadcast News in 2002.
+It includes transcription, meta-data extraction, summarization and so on.
+Automatic speaker segmentation and clustering is one type of meta-information extraction.
+NIST started the "Who Spoke When" speaker diarization evaluation (which is the speaker segmentation and clustering task) on telephone conversations and Broadcast News in 2002.
 However, it is more challenging to segment and cluster speakers involved in meetings with speaking overlap and with distant microphones.
 Therefore, NIST initiated the same evaluation on meetings in the spring of 2004 [4].